Schneeman71/Klein-Blog/_posts/2025-01-21-First-Post.md

 image: "/assets/images/penguin_plotP.png"
 ---

-## GGplot to Plotnine: A Guide for Data Science Students
+## ggplot2 to plotnine: A Guide for Data Science Students

 ### Introduction
 If you're coming from an R background and are interested in transitioning to Python for data visualization, or if you're working on a Python project but are already familiar with ggplot2, you might be wondering if Python has an equivalent.